Documentation

 Individual Actions:

-• View full JSON payload as formatted tree
+• View full JSON payload as a formatted, collapsible tree

 • Mark as read/unread